Applied Parameters: Method=EdgeAnyAngle|Keepout=True

-This command is used to place a Keepout Arc object onto the active document.
+This command is used to place a Keepout Arc object onto the active document, using the edge of the arc as the starting point.
+The angle of the arc can be any value.
 A Keepout in PCB design is a user-defined area or perimeter placed in the layout that copper objects cannot intersect.
 Typically included to control the area used by automated copper placement actions, such as polygon pours and interactive routing, a Keepout also represents an invalid location when manually placing copper objects.

-This command is accessed from the PCB Editor and the PCB Library Editor by:
+This command can be accessed from the PCB Editor and the PCB Library Editor by:

-- Choosing the Place » Keepout » Arc (Center) command from the main menus.
+- Choosing the Place » Keepout » Arc (Any Angle) command from the main menus.

-- Right-clicking in the workspace and choosing the Place » Keepout » Arc (Center) command from the context menu (PCB Editor only).
+- Right-clicking in the workspace and choosing the Place » Keepout » Arc (Any Angle) command from the context menu (PCB Editor only).

 After launching the command, the cursor will change to a cross-hair and you will enter keepout arc placement mode.
 Placement is made by performing the following sequence of actions:

-- Click or press Enter to anchor the center point of the keepout arc.
+- Click or press Enter to anchor the start point for the keepout arc.

-- Move the cursor to adjust the radius of the keepout arc then click or press Enter to set it.
+- Move the cursor to adjust the radius of the keepout arc then click or press Enter to anchor the center point.

 - Move the cursor to change the position of the keepout arc's end point then click or press Enter to anchor it and complete placement of the keepout arc.